Ottawa

 Vacation pay is 4% of their regular salary for their first 5 years and 6% of their regular salary after 5 years of employment.

-New mothers are entitled to 17 weeks of unpaid time off if they have worked for a company for at least 1 year before their due date.
+New mothers are entitled to 15 weeks of paid time off if they have worked for a company for at least 1 year before their due date.
+Maternity leave is paid at 55% of the employee’s base salary.

 This leave may not start before the 17th week of pregnancy and can end no later than 18 weeks after the due date.